ivanldz/ivanldz/README.md

 Discover projects that go beyond basic expectations, offering exceptional value and unique user experiences.

 - **What I do:** I create applications and websites that combine functionality with a touch of elegance.
-- **Favorite languages:** Go for efficiency, and JavaScript for versatility.
+- **Favorite languages:** Go for efficiency, and JavaScript/Typescript for versatility.

 Explore and connect!
 If you share my passion for quality and creativity, I'd be thrilled to hear from you!